sscovil/learn-to-code/README.md

 Our `server` object is an instance of the [http.Server] class, which is a type of [EventEmitter].
 This means that it will emit events whenever certain things happen.
-It also means that you can instruct `server` to listen for certain events and, when they occur, run a function (called an 'event handler') to perform a desired action.
+It also means that you can instruct `server` to listen for certain events and, when they occur, run a function (called an _event handler_) to perform a desired action.

 ```javascript
 server.on('listening', () => {